Jackson Stewart (cyclist): Sports Director

 Jackson became the U.S.A.
-Womens National Team Director after his career as a professional cyclist.
+Women's National Team Director after his career as a professional cyclist.
 Managing the Women's National Team program.
 During his two years with USA Cycling the program developed numerous young champions who later became very successful International and National level professionals.
 He also led the program to an Olympic Gold medal in the 2012 London Olympics, medals at World Championships, and numerous successes in races throughout the world.

 From U.S.A.
 Cycling, Jackson was recruited as a Sports Director for the UCI WorldTeamBMC Racing Team where he led the team to numerous victories and podium finishes.
 During his years with the team, he guided the team to victories and podium finishes all over the world, including two victories at the World Team Time Trial Championships, stages of the Tour De France, a stage of the Tour of Italy, stages of the Tour of Spain, the Tour of California, and the Tour of Colorado.
 He was one of the most successful American UCI WorldTeam Sports Directors in the sport.